StortM/nodefolio/README.md

 - Navigate to your environments port or localhost:8080 if not specified.

 In order for the mail functionality to work you will have to setup your .env file.
 Please see .env_example for a template for the file.

-The project is also hosted on Heroku.
-You can find it here: http://msf-portfolio.herokuapp.com/